share-extras/twitter-dashlets/README.md

 This project defines three custom dashlets which you can use to interact with Twitter from within Alfresco Share.

-**The dashlets require Alfresco 4.0 or greater, and for authenticated Twitter access require the [Share OAuth add-on](https://github.com/share-extras/share-oauth), version 2.2 or greater, is also needed.
-Older 3.x versions of Alfresco may use the legacy [Twitter Feed](http://code.google.com/p/share-extras/wiki/TwitterFeedDashlet) or [Twitter Search](http://code.google.com/p/share-extras/wiki/TwitterSearchDashlet) add-ons.**
+**The dashlets require Alfresco 4.0 or greater, plus the [Share OAuth add-on](https://github.com/share-extras/share-oauth), version 2.3.0 or greater.**

-The *Twitter Feed dashlet* displays recent Tweets from any public Twitter user, or any public list belonging to a user.
+The *Twitter Feed dashlet* displays recent Tweets from a Twitter user or list of your choice.

 ![Twitter Feed Dashlet displaying a user's tweets](screenshots/twitter-timeline-dashlet-user.png)